 After waiting for the cement to get cured, they started loading the Gobar into the pit.
 This took a long time because the pit just swallowed so much cow dung!
 When it was full and the gas started bubbling out, the Case Worker came and fixed the pipes and Biogas Stove.
-19 Aug 2015 is a day C.Setharavamma will never forget!
+3 Sep 2016 is a day S.Maruthi will never forget!
 From that day on, she cooks like a rich woman in the town!!
 Gone are the simple gruel and gravy.
 Now she can cook fancy curries in just half an hour!

-Today, C.Setharavamma doesn't have to kneel over an open fire, blowing through a pipe to keep it going, any longer.
+Today, S.Maruthi doesn't have to kneel over an open fire, blowing through a pipe to keep it going, any longer.
 Cooking takes much less time and effort.
 It actually becomes enjoyable.
-Sometimes even the menfolk
+Sometimes even the menfolk in her family pitch in to prepare a meal!

 Everything is not always smooth sailing.
-The 5 women of Tirumalaiahpalli realised that they need someone to do small repairs and also to maintain their Log Book which records actual usage.
+The 8 women of Rentalachenu realised that they need someone to do small repairs also to maintain their Log Book which records actual usage.
 Otherwise they will not be able to prove that they have made an Emission Reduction.
 That is why they decided to select an educated young woman from their village as a Village Volunteer.
-CROSS trained her in simple repairs and gave her the basic tools and instruments she needed.
-She undertakes minor repairs and charges a small amount for her effort, and also to replace the parts she uses - knobs, gate valves, pipes, etc. For major repairs, every single woman has the mobile number of the Case Worker.
-When they call him, he comes as soon as possible, assesses the damage, and sends a Mason (preferably the same one who built the unit in the first place) along with some cement and other material.
+CROSS trained her in simple repairs and gave her the basic tools instruments she needed.
+She undertakes minor repairs and charges small amount for her effort, and also to replace the parts she uses knobs, gate valves, pipes, etc. For major repairs, every single woman has the mobile number of the Case Worker.
+When they call he comes as soon as possible, assesses the damage, and sends a Mason (preferably the same one who built the unit in the first place) along with some cement and other material.

 Days lost are serious for two reasons.
 First, the inconvenience of having to go back to firewood.
-Second, the
+Second, the UNFCCC Auditor deducts the Certified Emission Reduction that each Biogas unit generates (4.38 tonnes of Carbon Dioxide in 365 days) for every that firewood is used.
+So they will take longer to repay their debt to

-UNFCCC Auditor deducts the Certified Emission Reduction that each Biogas unit generates (4.38 tonnes of Carbon Dioxide in 365 days) for every day that firewood is used.
-So they will take longer to repay their debt to IndiGo Passengers.
-Community Reconstruction of Social Service has drilled these into their heads for so long that C.Setharavamma and the 5 women are truly beginning to think like business women!
+IndiGo Passengers.
+Community Reconstruction of Social Service has drilled these into their heads for so long that S.Maruthi and the 8 women are truly beginning to think like business women!

 This is the really unique part of Climate Projects undertaken by the Fair Climate Network.
-C.Setharavamma and the women are not beneficiaries of charity.
+S.Maruthi and the women are not beneficiaries of charity.
 This is not a "build and forget" project.